 This scheme in the Esk Valley and Whirinaki coastal area north of Napier is designed to contain a 2 year return period flood (215 m3/s) within the active river channel while resulting in minimal damage to surrounding property.
 The scheme is also designed to protect the Whirinaki Mill and power station from a 500+ year return period flood.
 The scheme was established in 1996.
 The Esk Valley experienced a devastating flood in 1938.

-HBRC maintains flood protection, including the seawall and Mangakuri River retaining wall for the Kairakau community on the Central Hawke’s Bay coastline.
-HBRC works closely with the Kairakau Development Society (KDS) which requested the scheme.
-KDS determines, on behalf of the community, what work is needed.
-HBRC administers the levy funds and provides advice to KDS on the work and level of levy needed.
+the Regional Council maintains flood protection, including the seawall and Mangakuri River retaining wall for the Kairakau community on the Central Hawke’s Bay coastline. the Regional Council works closely with the Kairakau Development Society (KDS) which requested the scheme.
+KDS determines, on behalf of the community, what work is needed. the Regional Council administers the levy funds and provides advice to KDS on the work and level of levy needed.
 Following large storms, funding may be insufficient to meet the cost of major repair work, and a special meeting and agreement may be required with the community to levy additional funds.

 This scheme covers the Kopuawhara Stream in Wairoa District from the railway bridge to 4.7km downstream and includes 4.5km of stopbanks.
 The gravity system scheme was established in 2000 to alleviate the effects of flooding and bank erosion on adjacent land and to reduce the closure of adjacent access roads.
 Following large storms, funding may be insufficient to meet the cost of major repair work, and a special meeting and agreement may be required with the community to levy additional funds.